Buy Trees & Plants to Enhance Your Lawn

 Choose trees that fit with the size of your yard and will not intrude on neighboring properties.
 Small properties should focus on ornamentals.
 Larger yards can handle groups or lines of taller varieties.

 Adding Beauty: Buy Plants for Yard and Garden

-While trees add massive structure to your yard, plants other than hedge shrubs are mostly ornamental.
+While trees add massive structure to your yard, plants other than hedge shrubs are primarily ornamental.
 Bushes can be either evergreen or deciduous and often have flowers in spring or autumn.
 These look great against the house walls or as a backdrop in a garden bed.

 Important Reminders When Choosing Plants and Trees to Buy

 Buy the best quality you can afford.
-Understand each variety’s particular requirements of sunlight, water and soil conditions before planting.
+Understand each variety’s particular requirements of sunlight, water, and soil conditions before planting.
 Keep in mind mature size when you buy trees and other plants.
 Avoid overcrowding.
 Whether you want a stand of towering pine trees or a rose garden, research first for maximum health and beauty.

 Whether your yard needs privacy, structure, or beautiful design, buy trees and buy plants to fill every niche.
 Properly chosen and planted, flowers and shrubs are a great accent to any yard, and established trees add interest and increase property value.